DendraScience/dendra-worker-tasks-dpe/README.md

 # Dendra Worker DPE Tasks

-Dendra Worker tasks for archiving, mutating and loading data.
+Dendra Worker tasks for archiving, transforming and loading data.
 These are the core tasks for the Dendra Data Processing Engine (DPE).

 ## Instructions